openwdl/wdl/versions/development/SPEC.md

 #### Stripping Leading Whitespace

-When a command template is evaluated, the execution engine first strips out all *common leading whitespace* (just like [multi-line strings](#multi-line-strings)).
+When a command template is evaluate, the execution engine first strips out all *common leading whitespace* (just like [multi-line strings](#multi-line-strings)).

 For example, consider a task that calls the `python` interpreter with an in-line Python script: